Joseph Stalin: 1945: Victory

 In April 1945, the Red Army seized Berlin, Hitler killed himself, and Germany surrendered in May.
 Stalin had wanted Hitler captured alive; he had his remains brought to Moscow in order to prevent them becoming a relic for Nazi sympathisers.
 Many Soviet soldiers engaged in looting, pillaging, and rape, both in Germany and parts of Eastern Europe.
 Stalin refused to punish the offenders.
 With Germany defeated, Stalin switched focus to the war with Japan, transferring half a million troops to the Far East.
 Stalin was pressed by his allies to enter the war and wanted to cement the Soviet Union's strategic position in Asia.
-On 8 August, in between the U.S. atomic bombings of Hiroshima and Nagasaki, the Soviet army invaded Japanese-occupied Manchuria and northern Korea, defeating the Kwantung Army.
+On 8 August, in between the US atomic bombings of Hiroshima and Nagasaki, the Soviet army invaded Japanese-occupied Manchuria and northern Korea, defeating the Kwantung Army.
 These events led to the Japanese surrender and the war's end.
-The U.S. rebuffed Stalin's desire for the Red Army to take a role in the Allied occupation of Japan.
+The US rebuffed Stalin's desire for the Red Army to take a role in the Allied occupation of Japan.

 At the Potsdam Conference in July–August 1945, Stalin repeated previous promises that he would refrain from a "Sovietisation" of Eastern Europe.
 Stalin pushed for reparations from Germany without regard to the base minimum supply for German citizens' survival, which worried Harry Truman and Churchill, who thought that Germany would become a financial burden for the Western powers.
-Stalin also pushed for "war booty", which would permit the Soviet Union to directly seize property from conquered nations without quantitative or qualitative limitation, and a clause was added permitting this to occur with some limitations.
-Germany was divided into four zones: Soviet, U.S., British, and French, with Berlin—located in the Soviet area—also divided thusly.
+Stalin also pushed for "war booty", which would permit the Soviet Union to seize property from conquered nations without quantitative or qualitative limitation; a clause was eventually added allowing this with specific restrictions.
+Germany was divided into four zones: Soviet, American, British, and French, with Berlin—located in the Soviet area—also divided thusly.